danvuk567/Global-Supply-Chain-Analysis/Python-Data-Exploration/readme.md

 ![Python_df_ord_agg3.jpg](https://github.com/danvuk567/Global-Supply-Chain-Analysis/blob/main/images/Python_df_ord_agg3.jpg?raw=true)

-Here the Product columns don't have unique values.
+Here the product columns don't have unique values.
 These can be taken out of the *Orders* table.

-There is a *Customer Id* column which implies a unique Customer record.
+There is a *Customer Id* column which implies a unique customer record.
 Let's see if we have multiple orders per customer so that we can create a seperate Dimension table for customers.

 ![Python_df_cust_agg1.jpg](https://github.com/danvuk567/Global-Supply-Chain-Analysis/blob/main/images/Python_df_cust_agg1.jpg?raw=true)